bitjson/bch-2022/Example-CHIP-Template.md

 Short and easy to understand intent of this CHIP.

+- Version: (important so that statements can refer to specific versions)
 - Is consensus change: (basically yes/no)
 - Owner: (not source of idea, but owner who will be accountable for the outcome of this CHIP)
 - Discussion URL: